yminami373/Treepedia_Public/README.md

 Note that spatial files must be in the projected WGS84 system.

 ```
+# after changing relevant parameters in Lines 105-114
 python3 Treepedia/createPoints.py
 ```

 This function accepts three parameters: input shapefile name (`inputShp`), output shapefile name (`outputShp`) and minimum distance (`mini_dist`).

-In the [example code](Treepedia/createPoints.py#L109-L114), input shape file is the `CambridgeStreet_wgs84.shp` file in the `sample-spatialdata` folder.
+In the [example code](Treepedia/createPoints.py#L105-L114), input shape file is the `CambridgeStreet_wgs84.shp` file in the `sample-spatialdata` folder.
 Output file is named `Cambridge20m.shp` and the minimum distance for sampling is set to `20` meters.

 ## Step 2: Metadata containing GSV panoID's